contactlab/milky-way/CONTRIBUTING.md

 ## Development Workflow

 After cloning the project, run `npm ci` to install dependencies: Milky-Way is a mono-repo and uses [NPM's `workspaces`](https://docs.npmjs.com/cli/v9/using-npm/workspaces) features.
-Then, run `rush update` to fetch the project dependencies.

 After that, you can execute NPM commands with the `-ws` argument to run them on all workspaces or `-w PACKAGE_NAME` to run them only in specific packages.